zalando/postgres-operator/docs/administrator.md

 ...
 ```

+Once you have set up authentication using one of the two methods above, continue
+with the remaining shared steps:

-3. Setup pod environment configmap that instructs the operator to use WAL-G,
+1. Setup pod environment configmap that instructs the operator to use WAL-G,
 instead of WAL-E, for backup and restore.
 ```yml
 apiVersion: v1